* Oil soars amid signals of OPEC production cut

 Combined with fresh concern about China’s banking system, a stress test for British banks and a raft of euro zone data, the OPEC meeting topped off a wild November for financial markets that has been dominated by Donald Trump’s victory in the U.S. presidential election.

-Brent oil was still rising, having surged back towards $49 a barrel after OPEC’s secretary general said a deal would be reached as he headed into a meeting of the group in Vienna
+Brent oil was just starting to level off, having surged above $50 a barrel after OPEC’s secretary general said earlier a deal would be agreed as he headed into a meeting of the group in Vienna

 Top oil producer Saudi Arabia said a deal was close despite some loose ends.
 Iran, which is considered crucial to a breakthrough because its output has been rising after western sanctions were lifted, said it was also “optimistic”.